GoogleChrome/web.dev/src/site/content/en/fast/priority-hints/index.md

 - Image preloads will have a low priority (without priority hints) and should be ordered relative to async scripts and other low or lowest priority tags.

 ## History
 Priority hints was first experimented with in Chrome as an origin trial in 2018 and then again in 2021 using the `importance` attribute.
-The interface has since changed to `fetchpriority` for HTML and `priority` for JavaScript's fetch() API as part of the web standards process.
+The interface has since changed to `fetchpriority` for HTML and `priority` for JavaScript's Fetch API as part of the web standards process.

 ## Conclusion